-The school budget is limited to the total amount appropriated by Town Meeting, but the School Committee retains full power to allocate the funds appropriated.
+The school budget is limited to the total amount appropriated by town meeting, but the School Committee retains full power to allocate the appropriated funds.

 Factors Affecting Economic Condition

 The information presented in the financial statements is perhaps best understood when it is considered from the broader perspective of the specific environment within which the Town operates.